KlaraFriedmann/algo-exercises/algo-week1/algo-w1-day2.md

-# Algo Exercises Week 1
+# Algo Exercises Day 2

 Solve these four algorithmic exercises.
 If you have any questions or need help, you can ask about these exercises during the mentor time in the afternoon.